 - an aunt drives her niece to a “summer home” and does so while intending to conceal her from her mom.

-A defendant can challenge a charge under this statute with a legal defense.
+You can challenge a charge under this statute with a legal defense.
 Common defenses include:

-- the defendant did not act maliciously.
+- you did not act maliciously.

 A violation of this statute is a wobbler.
 A prosecutor can charge a wobbler as either a misdemeanor or a felony.